MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - Cryptographic Services (CryptSvc)
 - Background Intelligent Transfer Service (BITS)

-To allow Windows Update to work, one would need to target the `svchost.exe` program in a firewall rule, thus allowing all services to connect to remote computers.
+This means that in order to keep Windows Update working, one would need to target the `svchost.exe` program in a firewall rule, thus allowing all services to connect to remote computers.

 #### Scheduled Tasks with Custom Handlers